shivannis/xandr-docs-public/xandr-docs/articles/monetize/vast-check.md

 >
 > CTV Eligibility Check: Ensure that your uploaded creative meets the suggested format and quality requirements for CTV inventory.
 >
-> Hosted Asset Scanning: Xandr-hosted video assets will now be checked in addition to third-party creatives.
+> Hosted Asset Scanning: Microsoft Advertising-hosted video assets will now be checked in addition to third-party creatives.

 ## VAST check elements